 - Learning about the fundamental processes of metamorphic change, and in particular how the observed patterns reflect the thermodynamics and kinetics of mineral reactions.

 - Using this knowledge to determine pressure-temperature-time paths for deep-seated metamorphic rocks, with the aim of solving problems in continental tectonics.

 Microscopic observations, therefore, are a key to understanding crustal-scale processes.
 My research forms an integral part of collaborations with Prof M. P. Searle, Prof L. J. Robb and external co-workers, and involves several graduate students.
 Our principal tools are the polarising microscope, scanning electron microscope, and the electron probe microanalyser.

-Large thermal aureoles, such as that beneath the mafic rocks of the Bushveld Complex, South Africa, provide an environment of known thermal history for testing the predicted relationships between the rates of heating, nucleation and growth, which are ultimately expressed in crystal size distributions.
+Large thermal aureoles, such as that beneath the mafic rocks of the Bushveld Complex, South Africa, provide an environment of known thermal history for testing the predicted relationships between the rates of heating, nucleation and growth, which are ultimately expressed in metamorphic reaction microstructures and crystal size distributions.
 A quantitative model has been developed to account for the decrease in observed porphyroblast size with increasing grade and constrain the overstepping required to drive metamorphic reactions.
 Subtle detail in the microstructure (see illustration) indicates sequences of mineral growth that cannot be matched by equilibrium thermodynamic models, suggesting that barriers to nucleation are sufficient to allow metastable reaction sequences to occur, at least in the static environment of contact metamorphism.
 Continuing research is exploring other settings in which the microstructural and microchemical record of prograde metamorphism shows significant deviation from the predicted equilibrium behaviour.